CISSP-Study-Resources

 • 5.2.7 Credential management systems

-• Credential management systems: provide storage space for usernames and password
+• Credential management systems: provide storage space for usernames and passwords

 • The World Wide Web Consortium (W3C) published the Credential Management Level 1 API as a working draft in January 2019, which many browsers have adopted